Nordegraf/nordegraf.github.io/_pages/about.md

 I'm volunteering for the patient advisory board of the Cystic Fibrosis clinic of the university hospital Frankfurt.
 Among other things I'm maintaining their website.
 Additionaly I'm a member of the Mukoviszidose eV.

-During my bachelors degree I've bin an active part of the student body of the computer science faculty.
+During my bachelors degree I've been an active part of the student body of the computer science faculty.